-▶ Use ...
+► Use ...

-one subwoofer several subwoofers if your room does not offer sufficient space for several subwoofers. if you need to move left and right along the mixing console, or if there are several listening positions along a large format mixing console. if you require a higher output power or less distortion with the same output power. to suppress lateral modes or cross modes in the room by means of a Plane Wave Bass Array (PWBATM). if many smaller cabinets are easier to position than one large cabinet.
+one subwoofer several subwoofers if your room does not offer sufficient space for several subwoofers. if you require a higher output power or less distortion with the same output power. to suppress lateral modes or cross modes in the room by means of a Plane Wave Bass Array (PWBATM). if many smaller cabinets are easier to position than one large cabinet.